astronomer/docs/learn/airflow-azure-data-factory-integration.md

 ---
-title: "Run Azure Data Factory pipelines with Airflow"
+title: "Run Azure Data Factory pipelines with Apache Airflow®"
 sidebar_label: "Tutorial"
-description: "Learn how to orchestrate remote jobs in Azure Data Factory with your Apache Airflow DAGs."
+description: "Learn how to orchestrate remote jobs in Azure Data Factory with your Apache Airflow® DAGs."
 id: airflow-azure-data-factory-integration
 sidebar_custom_props: { icon: 'img/integrations/azure-data-factory.png' }
 ---

 Azure Data Factory (ADF) is a commonly used service for constructing data pipelines and jobs.
-With a little preparation, it can be used in combination with Airflow to leverage the best of both tools.
+With a little preparation, it can be used in combination with Apache Airflow® to leverage the best of both tools.
 In this tutorial, you'll learn why you might want to use these two tools together and how to run your ADF pipeline from your Airflow DAG.

 :::info